evanaff/CTF-writeups/2024/Hacktoday 2024/Pentathlon/README.md

 # Pentathlon

 ### Status : Upsolved
+> Almost got it, just missing the second part.

 ## Category
 Forensics

 ## Description
-I forgot the detail but in this challange tou must solve 5 challenge from the file given.
+I forgot the detail but in this challange you must solve 5 challenge from the file given.
 Here is the file [chall1.png](https://drive.google.com/file/d/1FJfTWcS9Bj2R9b6O7k9x1N1C26BKk8ZA/view?usp=drive_link)

-## Solve
+## Solution
-Almost got it, just missing the second part lol.

-As mentioned in challenge description, we need to solve 5 steps of challenge.
+As mentioned in the challenge, there were 5 steps to complete.

-1. Step 1
+1. **Step 1**

    ![chall1](https://github.com/user-attachments/assets/63ddeefc-2cc7-4278-aaa4-336d66775a38)

-   The png file mention about binwalk so i checked using binwalk command and extract it.
-There is file named **20.png**
+   The image mentioned `binwalk`, so I checked it with `binwalk` and extracted the contents.
+That gave me a file called `20.png`:

    ![20](https://github.com/user-attachments/assets/646c4573-036c-4f84-ace0-7784d39fe98a)

-   I assumed that we need to use binwalk command until we found the flag.
-So I used script to make things easier.
+   I assumed I had to keep running `binwalk` until the hidden file containing the flag was revealed.
+To make it easier, I wrote a small script:
    ```python
    import subprocess